Basic Workforce Data

 The Nagoya, Fukui, Fukaya, and Nikko works have adopted and are operating worker safety and health management systems, and are pursuing activities with the goal of achieving zero accidents in the workplace.

 Safety and health activity plans are prepared at each works in accordance with the UACJ Group’s safety and health activity aims.
-Plans are finalized once they are approved by the head of each works, and then discussed and approved by the local Safety and Health Committee, which consists of even representation of workers and management.
+Plans are finalized once they are approved by the head of each works, and then discussed and approved by the worker/management joint Safety and Health Committee at each works.

 To achieve further enhancement going forward, we intend to improve the accuracy of internal audits.